Skip navigation

 Dr Rachael Durkin

-I am an Associate Professor of Music, and currently PI of the UKRI Future Leaders Fellowship project 'Global Music Technologies: Collaboration and Cultural Exchange' (2024-28).
+I am an Associate Professor of History, and currently PI of the UKRI Future Leaders Fellowship project 'Global Music Technologies: Collaboration and Cultural Exchange' (2024-28).

-Following my undergraduate degree in music, I was awarded my PhD from The University of Edinburgh in 2015.
-Having previously lectured at The University of Edinburgh and Edinburgh Napier University, I joined Northumbria in 2019 as one of the founding members of Music where I lead the performance and pedagogical strands of the Foundation and Music BA(Hons) programmes.
+I was awarded my PhD from The University of Edinburgh in 2015, working between the Edinburgh College of Art (Music) and the University Museums.
+Having previously lectured at The University of Edinburgh and Edinburgh Napier University, I joined the History subject group at Northumbria in 2019.

-My research sits in the field of organology, or the study of musical instruments, which combines the approaches of musicology with material culture studies.
-I have published research considering instruments such as the viola d'amore, baryton, and dancing-master's pochette or kit, through to the Victorian violin and the forgery trade, innovative instruments developed as tools for marketing, and the intersections between music and literature through the lens of instruments.
-My monograph on the history and development of the viola d'amore is the first ever scholarly study of a largely forgotten instrument which sat at the centre of baroque music-making and technological developments of the long 18th century.
-My next monograph examines the innovation of musical instruments during the first industrial age (c.1760–1820), their social networks, and how their invention depended on new technologies only made possible by advances in other learned fields.
+As a historian of technology, craft, and material culture, my research examines the development and innovation of musical instruments, combining approaches from the history of science and technology with material culture studies.
+I have published research on the histories of instruments ranging from the viola d'amore, baryton, and dancing-master's pochette or kit, through to the Victorian violin and the forgery trade, examining how instruments functioned as tools for marketing innovation and as material evidence of intersections between cultural production and literature.
+My monograph on the history and development of the viola d'amore is the first scholarly study of a largely forgotten instrument which sat at the centre of baroque technological developments during the long 18th century.
+My forthcoming monograph examines the innovation of musical instruments during the first industrial age (c.1760–1820), tracing their social networks and demonstrating how their invention depended on new technologies only made possible by advances in other learned fields—a study in the historical intersections between trades, bodies of expertise, and knowledge exchange.
 I was the lead editor of The Routledge Companion to Music and Modern Literature (2022), and also the forthcoming Routledge Companion to Early Modern Music and Literature.

-I am lead of the Montagu Collection of Global Musical Instruments, serve chair of the strategic board of Music Partnership North (music hub for Newcastle and Northumberland), sit on the board of The Galpin Society, and a Fellow of the Royal Historical Society.
+I am lead of the Montagu Collection of Global Musical Instruments, an editor of The Galpin Society Journal, and a Fellow of the Royal Historical Society.

 Rachael Durkin

-My research is in the field of organology, or the study of musical instruments.
-I have particular expertise in string instruments of the 17th and 18th centuries.
-My monograph, The Viola d’Amore: Its History and Development, is the first scholarly study of the once-popular baroque instrument.
-I have also published on instruments such as the baryton, pochette/kit, and bowed psaltery.
+As a historian of musical instruments and music-making (the field of organology), I examine the material culture, technological development, and social contexts of instruments across the early modern and modern periods.
+I have particular expertise in instruments of the 17th and 18th centuries.
+My monograph, The Viola d'Amore: Its History and Development, is the first scholarly study of the once-popular baroque instrument, tracing its evolution within the broader history of music technology.
 My next monograph examines the innovation of musical instruments during the first industrial age (c.1760–1820), their social networks, and how their invention depended on new technologies only made possible by advances in other learned fields.
-I am particualrly interested in the intersections between trades and bodies of expertise, migration and knowledge exchange, and the historic creative industries economy.

-As a secondary interest, I have conducted work in the field of music and literature studies through the lens of musical instruments.
+As a secondary interest, I have conducted work in music and literature studies through the lens of musical instruments as historical objects.
 My work on the violin in Victorian literature uncovered the influence of William Crawford Honeyman's short detective fiction on Arthur Conan Doyle's Sherlock Holmes, from the format of the tales oriented around a detective, to the symbolism of the violin; a discovery which received global press coverage, and continues to generate interest today.
 I am presently leading the editing of a second collection of essays on music and literature, The Routledge Companion to Early Modern Music and Literature.

 • Benjamin Hebbert Music as the Measure of the Soul: Musical Instruments as Materiality in the English Renaissance Court and Noble Culture Start Date: 01/10/2022